Assessor’s Office

 Home » Offices » Assessor’s Office

 NOTICE: Indiana law requires that overall property value assessments stay aligned with rising (or lowering) market values in the mandated annual trending process.
-While the volume and activity levels of Residential sales has been steadily declining, the selling prices (market value) still show steady increases.
-Your 2023 assessed value is based off of the valid sales in 2022.
+While the volume and activity levels of Residential sales has been steadily declining, many selling prices (market value) still show steady increases.

 These increases have a direct effect on the related property assessment.